-It’s that time of year again when I reflect on how very fortunate I am to live in this amazing country and on what I can do to make it better.
+Being both Jewish and American presents me with two major opportunities (so Rosh Hashanah and now Thanksgiving) each year to reflect on how very fortunate I am to live in this amazing country and on what I can do to make it better.
 For all the problems we’ve got, and they are daunting, we are so very blessed to be here.

-For my first two blogging Thanksgivings, I did a post that focused on counting my own personal blessings, and I plan to do that again.
-But last year and this year, I’ve started with the second part of this holiday’s message, the giving part.
-And I’d like to give credit where it’s due, to a 2011 Facebook entry by Ron’s first cousin Barbara Wallace Schmidt of Washington State, for getting me focused on the giving part of this so American holiday.
+For my earliest Thanksgivings posts, I focused just on counting my own personal blessings, and I plan to do that again.
+But more recently I’ve also addressed the second part of this holiday’s message, the giving part.
+And I’d like to give credit where it’s due, to a 2011 Facebook entry by Ron’s first cousin Barbara Wallace Schmidt, for getting me focused on the giving part of this so American holiday.

 Having grown up in an orthodox Jewish home (well, modern orthodox), I learned from a very young age that philanthropy (tzedakah) isn’t about extra credit.
 It’s an obligation.
 The window sill over our kitchen sink was the home of five or six tin boxes, called pushkas, into which my Dad deposited his pocket change each night after work.
 Periodically, a representative of one of the charities that distributed these pushkas would stop by to collect them, have a cup of tea and something sweet with the lady of the house (who rarely worked outside the home in those distant days), and leave a bright new empty box to be filled up again.

 It’s been more than a half century since I saw my Dad empty his pockets into those pushkas and I put my dimes (which I would have preferred to spend on candy) into the “plant a tree” card, but I remember them like they were yesterday.
 The Hebrew term for philanthropy is tzedakah, literally fairness or justice, and we learned it young and continuously where I grew up.
-Not only am I writing this blog post today, I’m making a number of year-end donations.
-2013 has been a good year for Bloom & Wallace, and this is how we celebrate.
+I writing this blog post today surrounded by the materials needed to make our year-end donations.
+2014 has been a good year for Bloom & Wallace, in spite of a growing list of health issues, and this is how we celebrate.

 And lest you think that all philanthropy is equal, Maimonides offers a hierarchy of giving, with the first item listed being the most worthy form, and the last being the least worthy.
 I find it interesting that the most worthy form is to help a person in need to become not only self-sufficient but also to join the circle of tzedakah in their own right, not unlike the later Christian notion of teaching a man to fish.
 Translated from Maimonides: